Naww137/ADAM/docs/source/problem_definition.rst

 Options ADAM Runtime Parameters
 -------------------------------

-When instantiating the problem definition object, the user has the option to pass in a key-word arguement for ADAM_Runtime_Parameters.
+When instantiating the problem definition object, the user has the option to pass in a key-word argument for ADAM_Runtime_Parameters.
 This is a dictionary with intuitively named options as seen below.
 You can pass a dictionary with any or all of the options below and those given will replace the default.